-3.1.10 MIREX

-The Music Information Retrieval Evaluation eXchange (MIREX) is the community-based framework for the formal evaluation of Music Information Retrieval (MIR) systems and algorithms [8], which has been running annualy since 2005.
+- 3.1.11 MIREX.
+The Music Information Retrieval Evaluation eXchange (MIREX) is the community-based framework for the formal evaluation of Music Information Retrieval (MIR) systems and algorithms [Downie 2008], which has been running annualy since 2005.
 This evaluation campaign has the difficulty that distributing the music recordings on which the evaluation tasks are run is not permitted due to copyright.
 To compensate for this limitation, participants are required to upload executable files that carry out the tasks that are evaluated, and these executables are run on a single repository of music files.
 An online submission system supports the submission process.
-Running the executables on the repository of music files is done manually by the principal organiser of MIREX - to facilitate this, participants must adhere to a specification for calling the executable, and must provide details on software/architecture dependencies and other configuration details.
+Running the executables on the repository of music files is done manually by the principal organiser of MIREX to facilitate this, participants must adhere to a specification for calling the executable, and must provide details on software/architecture dependencies and other configuration details. - 3.1.12 NTCIR OpenLiveQ Task.
+The NTCIR-13 OpenLiveQ task is one of the core tasks organized within the NTCIR project, and aims to provide an open live test environment of Yahoo Japan Corporation's community question-answering service (Yahoo!
+Chiebukuro) for question retrieval systems [Kato et al. 2017].
+The task was simply defined as follows: given a query and a set of questions with their answers, return a ranked list of questions.
+Submitted runs were evaluated in two ways: offline evaluation computed evaluation metrics for ad-hoc retrieval (e.g. nDCG and ERR) based on relevance judgment on questions, while online evaluation estimated the quality of each ranked list of questions based on clicks from real users.
+Participants of the OpenLiveQ task could submit multiple runs and obtain the offline evaluation result right after the submission.
+Only the best run from each participating team could proceed to the online evaluation.
+Interleaving was used in the OpenLiveQ online evaluation, in which the OpenLiveQ organizers merged multiple ranked lists from participating teams into a single ranked list, and recorded clicks on the interleaved result to compute the score of each run.